 In the end, the police found me wandering up on the main road and escorted me to my accommodation.
 It could have been so much worst, I made so many stupid mistakes, so please don’t be like me, plan your route from the airport!

-If you are staying in La Candelaria and you are on a budget this is by far the cheapest Bogota airport transportation to get from Bogota airport to the city!
-It will cost you just $2mil (about 60 cents or 50p) and it is pretty quick!
-There is a Transmilenio station inside the airport so just follow the signs for Transmilenio and get on a bus to Universidades.
+If you are staying in La Candelaria and you are on a budget, this is by far the cheapest Bogota transportation option to get from Bogota airport to the city!
+It will cost you just over $2mil (about 60 cents or 50p) and it is pretty quick!
+There is a Transmilenio station inside the airport, so you just need to follow the signs to the Transmilenio and get on a bus to Universidades.

-Check how far your accommodation is from the station and if it is still a bit of a walk then download the Tapsyi App and book a taxi to take you the rest of the way.
+Check how far your accommodation is from the station and if it is still a bit of a walk then download one of the taxi or ridesharing apps and book a car or taxi to take you the rest of the way.
 Or just suck it up and walk!
 Don’t flag down a taxi, especially at night or if you are on your own.

-Option 2 – Book an Uber from the airport to Bogota City Centre
+Option 3 – Book an Uber From the Airport to Bogota City Centre

-Option 3 – Take an airport Taxi to Bogota city center
+Option 4 – Take an Airport Taxi to Bogota City Center

 The taxi fare from Bogota airport to Chapinaro will be a little bit more, but not much.
 Expect to pay around $20 USD.